gracebrindle/507_final_project/README.md

 politician_dataset.csv for reference)

 2. The Twitter API can only conduct 15 requests per 15 minute window.
 As a result, the program can only be run once every 15 minutes.

-It also only conducts a breadth-first search for the first 14 friends of a given politician.
+3. Due to the requests limit, the program will only conducts a breadth-first search for the first 14 friends of a given politician.

+4. Users may have to reset the file paths in the program to directories on their local computer.

 # Presentation
 Politicians are color-coded by political party: Democrats are blue, Republicans are red, and third-party politicians are yellow.
+Edges are color-coded based on the node they are coming from.

 Click on a node to learn more about the politician.
+Senators contain additional metadata including an ideology score and a leadership score.
+These two scores are based on an analysis completed by GovTrack and range from 0 (least conservative; least leadership) to 1 (most conservative, most leadership).